Frequently Asked Questions

 What are people saying?

-Also visit our testimonials and press coverage pages.
+You can also visit our testimonials and press coverage pages.

 Are there other festivals like LandxSea?

-We’re the first UK member of the international Green Film Network — a coalition of 30+ environmental film festivals in 23 countries.
-Each year, we spotlight selected international films and guests through this collaboration.
+We’re the first UK member of the international Green Film Network — a coalition more than 30 environmental film festivals across 23 countries.

 I missed the festival, where can I see the films again?

-Stay tuned to our newsletter and channels for updates on encore screenings, or visit the Film Archive to explore more ways to view the films.
+Stay tuned to our newsletter and social channels for updates on encore screenings, or visit the Film Archive to explore more ways to view the films.

 How do I submit my film?